 Reliance on the ISO 3166 Part 1 list of alpha-2 codes as a basis for two-letter country codes has historically worked well and offers a predictable system to use as a point of reference.

-Two-letter combinations are available in case new entries are added to the the ISO 3166 Part 1 list of alpha-2 codes and new countries are established that want a ccTLD.
+Two-letter combinations are available in case new entries are added to the ISO 3166 Part 1 list of alpha-2 codes and new countries are established that want a ccTLD.
 According to RFC 1591, the IANA is not in the business of deciding what is and what is not a country.

 End users can see a clear distinction between ccTLDs and gTLDs, which may help to avoid confusion between the two.